wolfSSL/documentation/wolfSSL/src/chapter04.md

 To enable support define `WOLFSSL_MAX3266X` and `WOLFSSL_SP_MATH_ALL`. wolfSSL currently supports the hardware acceleration of RNG, AES-CBC, AES-GCM, AES-ECB, SHA-1, SHA-2, RSA 2048, and ECDSA.

+This HW also supports the use of wolfSSL's crypto callback feature to allow the usage of both HW and SW implentations.

 More details of the support can be found in the README.md at wolfcrypt/src/port/maxim of the wolfSSL repository tree.

 ## SSL Inspection (Sniffer)